Energy conversion from heat to electricity by highly reversible phase-transforming ferroelectrics: Conclusions

-Enabling pyroelectric energy conversion for the broad society is an inter-disciplinary and multifaceted grand challenge.
+Enabling waste heat harvesting, particularly in relatively low temperature regime is an inter-disciplinary and multifaceted grand challenge in energy science.
 Core material development is undoubtedly one of the key imperatives.
-Tuning lattice parameters to satisfy lattice compatibility criteria is a powerful strategy of searching for materials with minimal functional degradation and abrupt ferroic property change across the phase transformation.
-Although aspects like manageable temperature cycling, efficient heat transfer, collecting intermittent electricity and compact device packaging still call for breakthrough improvement, this work is a substantial step from the aspect of material development towards the practical realization of pyroelectric energy conversion.
+Rational figure of merit, phase compatibility and leakage suppression underlie essential design strategy for materials with minimal functional degradation and high energy conversion performance.
+Although aspects like manageable temperature cycling, efficient heat transfer, collecting intermittent electricity and compact device packaging still call for breakthrough improvement, this work is a substantial step forward from the aspect of material development towards the practical realization of pyroelectric energy conversion.